xonq/mycotools/README.md

   the `gff`, allowing for reliable analyses and format expectations from multiple eras
 - The `.mtdb` database format enables swift transitions from analyses with datasets of 100,000s genomes to as few as a lineage of interest
+- The MycotoolsDB can be adminstered by one administrator and accessed by multiple users that integrate via `mtdb -i <DB_DIR>`

 <p align="center">
     <img